On groups of units of special and one-relator inverse monoids: Abstract

 \section{Abstract}

 We investigate the groups of units of one-relator and special inverse monoids.
 These are inverse monoids which are defined by presentations where all the defining relations are of the form $r=1$.
 We develop new approaches for finding presentations for the group of units of a special inverse monoid, and apply these methods to give conditions under which the group admits a presentation with the same number of defining relations as the monoid.
 In particular our results give sufficient conditions for the group of units of a one-relator inverse monoid to be a one-relator group.
 When these conditions are satisfied these results give inverse semigroup theoretic analogues of classical results of Adjan for one-relator monoids, and Makanin for special monoids.
-In contrast, we show that in general these classical results to not hold for one-relator and special inverse monoids.
+In contrast, we show that in general these classical results do not hold for one-relator and special inverse monoids.
 In particular, we show that there exists a one-relator special inverse monoid whose group of units is not a one-relator group (with respect to any generating set), and we show that there exists a finitely presented special inverse monoid whose group of units is not finitely presented.
-We also apply these results to establish a close connection between the question of finite presentability of the groups of units of special one-relator inverse monoids, and the open problem of whether all one-relator groups are coherent.
-In addition, we give a new approach via regular languages for computing invertible pieces of relators in special inverse monoids.
-We prove that this algorithm outperforms the classical Adjan overlap algorithm when applied to special inverse monoids, in the sense that it discovers more invertible pieces of relators.